3 Programming Fundamentals in R (Part I)

 [1] -10

-In short calculations like this, it’s clear what you’ve typed wrong.
+In short calculations like this, it is clear what you have typed wrong.
 However, if you have a long block of connected code with a typo like this, the result can significantly differ from what you intended, and it might be hard to spot.

 The primary way to check for these errors is to always review the output of your code.
 If it looks significantly different from what you expected, then this silent error may be the cause.